AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

     - `yarn run provisionOS` run it through Windows Node's installation, rather than under the newly installed WSL. once reached `change default shell` exit the new zsh shell that will be opened to continue installation.
 Repeat execution if errors occur, and make sure all commands in installations where executed (e.g. powerlevel10K theme in ZSH command group). this command will also update linux `sudo apt update -y && sudo apt upgrade -y`
     - Make sure the apppDeploymentLifecycle scripts don't mess up some changes made by Docker on WSL2 and VSCode remote server for WSL2.
 If Issues found try disabling and reenabling docker engine on WSL2 and to trigger reinstallation.
-- Symlink .ssh folder to WSL: `sudo ln -s /<.ssh location>/.ssh /root/.ssh`
+- Symlink .ssh folder to WSL: `sudo ln -s /<.ssh location>/.ssh ~/.ssh`
+    - git will use 'credential store' (resource > .gitconfig) to lookup for `.git-credentials` file and automatically read token for github.
+Make sure .git-credentials have the current user as owner and has permissions (-rw-------), instead of root (which will allow usage without sudo),.
 - Setup VSCode in WSL2: ctrl+shift+p and search for "Remote: WSL new window", in which VSCode will download WSL server automatically and set it up.
     - make sure `code .` or `code-insiders .` works in WSL2 after vscode installed VSCode server in WSL2.
     - Open extensions tab, and migrate all required extensions to debian side in order to enable them.